Image: Sport Industry Insider

 Find out how your charity can help you

 Backing from your charity can take two forms.
 One, many charities organise groups preparing for a big event like London Marathon.
 It can be very motivating to train in a group which is being well-led and where the training is well-planned.
 Two, regular contact with other people in the same circumstances keeps you going and lets you share training and fundraising tips.
 Also don't forget to let your charity pamper you on race day; most have post-race parties, some with massage and therapies.
-Make sure you get a little reward at the end of long campaign.
+Make sure you get a little reward after all your efforts

 Phone a friend